Pangbourne College: Non-sporting activities

-The college has a Combined Cadet Force contingent consisting of three sections: Royal Navy, Army and Royal Marines.
+The college has a Combined Cadet Force contingent consisting of three sections: Royal Navy, Royal Marines and Army.
 In the year 2013-2014 13 pupils went to the Falkland Islands to complete their gold award expedition.

 There is a marching band.
 Formed originally to provide fifes, drums and bugles to lead parades, it has now developed brass and wind sections as well, and performs outside the college for charity events.
 Each year it leads the Remembrance Sunday service parade through Pangbourne village.

 The school has a new music centre.
 It has inaugurated the Pangbourne College piano festival, in which participating pupils come from all over the Home Counties and London to take part, using the pianos in its three recital halls.
 There is an annual Pangbourne College composers` competition.

 Leadership and prefects

 Falkland Islands Memorial Chapel

-The Falkland Islands Memorial Chapel was opened by Queen Elizabeth II in March 2000.
+The Falkland Islands Memorial Chapel at the school was opened by Queen Elizabeth II in March 2000.
 It was built to commemorate the lives and sacrifice of all those who died during the Falklands War of 1982, and the courage of those who served with them to protect the sovereignty of the Falkland Islands.
 The shape of the building was designed to resemble a ship, reflecting the college's naval history.
-It was largely due to this history that the college was chosen as the site for this national memorial chapel, together with the fact that 45 Old Pangbournians served in the Falklands conflict.
-More than a third of these OP's were either decorated or mentioned in despatches; most publicly known of the OP's taking part at the time were D.H.
+It was largely due to this history that the college was chosen as the site for this national memorial chapel, together with the fact that 45 Old Pangbournians (OP) served in the Falklands conflict.
+More than a third of these OPs were either decorated or mentioned in despatches; most publicly known of the OPs taking part at the time were D.H.
 Scott-Masson (Pangbourne 1944–46) who was captain of Canberra, the P&O liner converted to troop ship and hospital ship for the conflict; and Major (later Lieutenant Colonel) Ewen Southby-Tailyour RM (Pangbourne 1955–59), who was one of the first ashore with the retaking of the islands.
-Apart from also being a gifted yachtsman, he is a prolific author, and among other books, he had published a detailed sailing guide to the coasts around the islands called Falkland Island Shores, which had to be hastily withdrawn by the Ministry of Defence at the outbreak of hostilities The Queen returned to the college in 2007, together with the Duke of Edinburgh, Prime Ministers Baroness Margaret Thatcher and Tony Blair, and service chiefs responsible for the conduct of that war, to mark the 25th anniversary of the Argentine surrender.
-Links between the Falkland Islands and the college were also recently highlighted by the visit this year to the chapel of the Falkland Islands Governor, Mr. Colin Roberts.
+A gifted yachtsman, he is also an author, and among other books, he had published a detailed sailing guide to the coasts around the islands called Falkland Island Shores, which was withdrawn by the Ministry of Defence at the outbreak of hostilities.
+The Queen returned to the college in 2007, together with the Duke of Edinburgh, the former Prime Minister Margaret Thatcher, the then-current Prime Minister Tony Blair, and service chiefs responsible for the conduct of that war, to mark the 25th anniversary of the Argentine surrender.
+Links between the Falkland Islands and the college were also recently highlighted by the visit this year to the chapel of the Falkland Islands Governor, Colin Roberts.